DiabeticOwl/Learning_Ebiten/basic-shooter/shoot-the-duck/README.md

 Final version of the "Shoot the duck" game.
-The main difference from the [exercise3](https://github.com/DiabeticOwl/Learning_Ebiten/blob/master/basic-shooter/exercise3/) is a code refactor in which the project is divided in three packages; main, object and utils.
+The main difference from the [exercise3](https://github.com/DiabeticOwl/Learning_Ebiten/blob/master/basic-shooter/exercise3/) is a code refactor in which the project is divided in three packages; `main`, `object` and `utils`, alongside the already implemented `resources` package.

 ## Main